SahanWickramage/semester_five_ice_project/README.md

 Image classification component | Image processing component
 ------------------------------ | --------------------------
-Classify the time of the day   | Extract the feature from the frame
-                               | Calculate the results
-                               | Merge results with the original frame
+Classify the time of the day   | Extract the feature from the frame Select thresholding values     | Calculate the results and merge results with the original frame